Distance-Domain Degrees of Freedom in Near-Field Region: Extension to Non-Broadside Receive Array

+Crucially, this kernel function is exactly similar to the broadside case derived in (\ref{eq:kernel_broadside}), with the original coordinates \(\mathbf{p}\) and aperture \(\mathcal{P}\) simply replaced by their projected counterparts \(\bar{\mathbf{p}}\) and \(\bar{\mathcal{P}}\).

+Because the mathematical structure is identical, we can directly apply Theorem~1 to this equivalent broadside system.
+The distance-domain DoF is obtained by simply substituting the original radial boundaries in \eqref{eq:DoF_infinite_final} with the extreme radial distances of the projected array (\(\bar{p}_{\min}\) and \(\bar{p}_{\max}\)):

-In the non-broadside configuration, the spatial DoF is lower than in the broadside case because the projected CAP array \(\bar{\mathscr{P}}\) shrinks as the orientation of \(\mathscr{Q}\) deviates from broadside.
-As illustrated in Fig.~\ref{fig:different_angles}, when the linear array $\mathscr{Q}$ is oriented closer to the side of the CAP array $\mathscr{P}$, the projected CAP array $\bar{\mathscr{P}}$ becomes smaller, which in turn reduces the extreme values $\bar{p}_{\max}$ and $\bar{p}_{\min}$ and thus decreases the spatial DoF.
+As verified by the eigenvalue distributions in Fig.~\ref{fig:eigenvalues_nonbroadside_vs_projection}, this projected broadside model perfectly characterizes the true non-broadside channel.
+Physically, the distance-domain DoF in the non-broadside configuration is fundamentally lower than in the broadside case.
+As illustrated in Fig.~\ref{fig:different_angles}, when the Rx array $\mathcal{Q}$ is oriented further away from the broadside direction, the effective projected Tx array $\bar{\mathcal{P}}$ shrinks.
+This geometric reduction directly decreases the extreme radial values $\bar{p}_{\max}$ and $\bar{p}_{\min}$, which in turn restricts the available distance-domain DoF.